-The best LGBT TV shows to stream during Pride Month and beyond
+The best LGBTQ TV shows to stream during Pride Month and beyond

-From 'Will & Grace' to 'Euphoria,' these LGBT TV shows will always have a place in our hearts
+From 'XO, Kitty' to 'Schitt's Creek,' these LGBTQ TV shows will always have a place in our hearts

-With all the LGBT TV shows around right now, it's hard to pick a favorite.
+With all the LGBTQ TV shows around right now, it can be hard to pick a favorite.
 Luckily, we don't have to, as we plan on binging our way through every single one.
 After a long history of being hidden, overlooked or ignored altogether, the TV world is finally making space for and celebrating the beautiful love stories of lesbian, gay, bisexual, transgender, queer and non-binary people.

 While O.G. sitcom Will & Grace is often credited for revolutionizing gay representation on the small screen, the world has thankfully come a long way, allowing more diverse portrayals of the LGBTQ+ community to be aired in myriad series.
-From game-changers like Pose (one of the best things on TV!) and Euphoria, which provide authentic storytelling centering on transgender leads, to long-time favorites like The L Word and Orange Is The New Black, both of which paved the way for so many shows to come, the list is growing fast!
+From game-changers like Pose (one of the best things on TV!) and Euphoria, which provides authentic storytelling centering on transgender leads, to long-time favorites like The L Word and Orange Is The New Black, the list is growing fast.

-In no particular order, here are a few of our go-to titles when we need some real, stereotype-free LGBTQ+ presence on our TV screens, for Pride Month 2022 and beyond!
+Here are a few of our go-to titles when we need some real, stereotype-free LGBTQ+ presence on our TV screens, for Pride Month and beyond!

 LGBT TV shows to watch during Pride Month and beyond: